-Researchers from UC Davis published evidence proving Cabernet Sauvignon to be a genetic progeny of Cabernet Franc and Sauvignon Blanc.
-This dynamic grape was born via cross-pollination dating back to the 17th century.
-Cabernet Sauvignon has a long held reputation as the most widely planted (~291,000 hectares globally), sought after, and expensive grape in the world.
-This is largely due to its history as a quintessential grape in a French Bordeaux blend.
+In 1996, researchers from UC Davis published evidence how this red wine grape came to be.
+Clone analysis illustrated that Cabernet Sauvignon is a genetic progeny of Cabernet Franc and Sauvignon Blanc.
+Additionally, the cross-pollination of these grape varieties dates back to the 17th century.
+Cabernet Sauvignon has a long held reputation as the most widely planted winemaking variety.
+There are around 291,000 hectares growing globally.
+It’s the most sought after variety and the most expensive grape in the world.
+This is largely due to its unique history as a quintessential grape in a French Bordeaux blend.

-Since Cabernet Sauvignon is now grown in a range of climates and regions throughout the world.
-It has a breadth of varied flavors and expressions.
-Traditionally, expect full-bodied wine of 13.5-15% ABV, with serious tannic framework.
-It performs most successfully in warm to cool, dry regions that allow long, slow ripening for optimal aroma and fruit flavor.
-If grown in too hot of a climate, this grape can quickly boast unapproachable tannin and over-ripe fruit definition.
-Conversely, if the climate is too cool, and the wine can present excessive ‘methoxypyrazine’ characteristics.
-In concentration, this chemical compound can display unripe flavors of green bell pepper plus overly herbaceous, vegetal notes that even long-term cellaring won’t improve.
+Cabernet Sauvignon grows in a wide range of climates and regions throughout the world.
+Consequently, it has varied flavors and expressions.
+Traditionally, this grape makes full-bodied wines of 13.5-15% ABV, with serious tannic framework.
+It performs successfully in warm or cool, dry regions.
+This grape is most successful when it has long, slow ripening for optimal aromas and fruit flavors.
+If grown in too hot of a climate, Cabernet Sauvignon develops unapproachable tannins and less fruit definition.
+Conversely, too cool of a climate, and the wine can present excessive ‘methoxypyrazine’ characteristics.
+In concentration, these display unripe flavors of green bell pepper, plus overly herbaceous, stalky notes.
+Even long-term cellaring can’t improve wines like this.

-Another global wine region unmistakably recognized for Cabernet Sauvignon is Napa Valley.
-Andre Tchelistcheff was the first to use quality European viticulture and winemaking practice in the late 1930s.
-He would later inspire generations of American winemakers including the likes of Robert Mondavi, who proclaimed Napa Cabernet could emulate and rival the style and sophistication of the finest French Bordeaux.
+Napa Valley is another global wine region unmistakably recognized for Cabernet Sauvignon.
+Andre Tchelistcheff was the first to use quality European viticulture and winemaking practices here in the late 1930s.
+He would later inspire generations of American winemakers to do the same.
+Robert Mondavi was one such winemaker who was confident Napa Cabernet could emulate and rival the finest French Bordeaux.

-Cabernet Sauvignon’s brilliance can also be found across Australia, home to the famous warm Southern regions of McLaren Vale, Barossa Valley, the maritime influenced Margaret River and the rich red volcanic soil of Coonawarra (think the world renouned Penfolds Bin 707).
-The land down under is home to a vast range of warm to hot climates providing conditions for ultra ripe Cabernet Sauvignon with alluring dark forest fruit, earthiness, chocolate, dried herbs and currants, cedar and a dusty, fine grain tannin.
-Many of these are finished in French oak, the combination producing wines richer than Bordeaux but less robust than their Napa counterpart.
+Next, Cabernet Sauvignon’s brilliance also thrives across Australia.
+Look to the warm southern regions of McLaren Vale and Barossa Valley.
+Plus, the maritime influenced Margaret River and the rich red volcanic soil of Coonawarra make exceptional Cab Sauv.
+Think the world renowned Penfolds Bin 707.
+The land down under is home to a vast range of warm to hot climates providing conditions for ultra ripe Cabernet Sauvignon.
+These expressions have alluring dark forest fruit, earthiness, chocolate, dried herbs and currants, cedar and a dusty, fine grain tannin.
+Barrel aging in French oak barrels is common.
+This combination produces wines richer than Bordeaux, but less robust than their Napa counterpart.

 – Timothy Neumann, Australian Chef & Food and Wine Professional